1. How would cowpeas function in a sample of Blackeye beans?

-7. Can an applicant have a review inspection (appeal or Board appeal) on a new sample for insect webbing or filth?
+5. Can an applicant have a Federal Appeal or Board appeal on a new sample for insect webbing or filth?

 ANSWER.
 No, because these are considered a deleterious situation.

-8. Can an applicant have a review inspection (appeal or Board appeal) on a new sample for the determination of weevily/sample grade due to clean-cut weevilbored beans?
+6. Can an applicant have a Federal appeal on a new sample for the determination of weevily/sample grade due to clean-cut weevilbored beans?